codeprimate/searxng_docker/README.md

 ## Acknowledgments

-This is just an easy configuration to run SearXNG.
+This is just an easy configuration to run SearXNG with AI integration capabilities.
 Special thanks to:

 - **[SearXNG](https://github.com/searxng/searxng)** - The privacy-respecting metasearch engine that powers this setup
 - **[Docker](https://www.docker.com/)** - For containerization and easy deployment
 - **[Redis](https://redis.io/)** - For caching and performance optimization
+- **[Model Context Protocol](https://modelcontextprotocol.io/)** - For enabling AI integration with development tools

-This configuration simplifies the deployment of SearXNG while maintaining its core privacy-focused features.
+This configuration simplifies the deployment of SearXNG while maintaining its core privacy-focused features and adding powerful AI integration capabilities through the MCP server.